Skip to content

 Requirements: The skill must have distinct, sequential steps that can be broken down and taught individually.

 Example: Teaching handwashing with 8 steps (turn on water, wet hands, apply soap, etc.).
-For each step, record the prompt level needed: Independent (I), Verbal (V), Gestural (G), Model (M), Partial Physical (PP), or Full Physical (FP).
+For each step, record the prompt level needed: Independent (I), Gestural (G), Verbal (V), Model (M), Partial Physical (PP), or Full Physical (FP).
+(Independent is a trial outcome, not a prompt on the intrusiveness continuum; see Prompt Hierarchy Guide for the corrected framing.)

 Prompt hierarchy: Most task analyses use a prompt fading approach.
 TallyFlex supports customizable prompt hierarchies so you can match your clinical protocol.